paveg/lunch-picker/docs/deployment.md

 # Production Deployment (Cloudflare)

-This project runs entirely on Cloudflare.
-The API lives in `apps/api` (Workers + Hono), and the web client in `apps/web` (SvelteKit on Cloudflare Pages).
-The steps below provision a single production environment and outline how to deploy safely after verifying changes locally.
+The entire stack runs on Cloudflare.
+The API lives in `apps/api` (Workers + Hono) and the web client in `apps/web` (SvelteKit on Cloudflare Pages).
+This guide shows how to deploy a single production environment while keeping secrets out of the repository.

-> **Important:** Never commit credentials (D1 IDs, KV IDs, API keys) to the repository.
-All sensitive values must stay in Cloudflare or local override files ignored by git.
+> **Never** commit credentials such as D1 IDs, KV IDs, or API keys.
+Store them in Wrangler secrets or locally ignored files.

-## 1. Prepare the API Worker (`apps/api`)
+## 1. API Worker (`apps/api`)

-1. Install dependencies and sign in to Cloudflare once:
+1. Install dependencies and authenticate once:

    ```bash
    pnpm install
    pnpm --filter api exec wrangler login
    ```

-2. Create the persistent resources (run once per account):
+2. Provision D1 and KV (run once per account):

    ```bash
    cd apps/api